 (NCBI-index: 1.869771)

 The forewing of the Rusty Oak Moth (Cydia amplana) is orange-brown, dark brown at the apex on the dorsum, and a cream-coloured dorsal spot halfway.
 Alternating light and dark short stripes can be seen along the costa.
-The flying period is from July to early October in one generation, and the wingspan is 16-20mm.
+The flying period spans from July to early October in one generation, and the wingspan ranges from 16 to 20 mm.
 The larvae feed on nuts.
-Host plant: Oak, Walnut, Beech, and Hazel.
+Host plant: Oak, Walnut, Beech, Hazel.
 Dutch name: Oranje eikenbladroller.
-Frisian name:
+Frisian name: –

 Flying period: